 The Lamb family settled in the Sugar Grove District of what is now Pendleton County, WV, before 1790.
 Lamb is a German name. ↑ up

-The Grogg (Gragg) family were descendants of the Scots-Irish.
-They settled in 1774 in the north side of the Seneca Valley (Dolly Place). ↑ up
+A Grogg family who descended from the Scots-Irish Gragg family settled in 1774 in the north side of the Seneca Valley (Dolly Place).

 Hans Nickolus Simmons + Anna